Leonard Rossiter

 In A Nutshell

-Leonard read a series of author Barry Pilton's mercurial musings:
+Leonard read two series of author Barry Pilton's mercurial musings:

 Power Struggles - A breakthrough in 'ecological physics' is scandalously ignored.